- Plan now, Save your family from guessing

 What I am covering here today are just my thoughts and notes regarding the Santa and Mrs. Claus part of your life.
 You may wish to check on-line, or with a Memorial counselor, to get one of their checklists for all of the other required materials and items you wish to make sure your family has or can get access to.

-Your Santa/Mrs. Claus folder should contain the following:
+Your Santa/Mrs. Claus “Red” file or envelope should contain the following:

 - Details on how you wish your work as Santa or Mrs. Claus to be presented or shared along with the rest of your life.
 This is something you can write yourself, or have a family member assist you in writing.
 Yes, you can write your own Obituary.
 (I like to call it a Memorial Story.)